VitaZil/Task_Management_System/README.md

 ﻿# Task_management_App

-## In Task Management App you can do these things:
+## In this Task Management App you can do these things:

 - Add new employee with different possibilities to work 3 jobs at the same time or just one
 - Add new task for employees (choose from 1 to 3 employees)